 A typical, if too tourist-oriented, Dutch village a dozen miles to the north of Amsterdam, Zaanse Schans ♥♥♥ gives you an excellent chance to explore working windmills.
 There are also several workshops and demonstrations (such as a quick primer on modern ways of making traditional wooden shoes called clogs) and a couple of small museums.
 You will rub shoulders with hundreds of tourists in some areas, but you will also discover peaceful and picturesque nooks to linger at.

-This UNESCO-recognized serial sight consists of over 40 forts encircling the city.
-Unfortunately, practically all of them are either inaccessible to the public or open on a very limited schedule.
-I took a look at a handful of these fortifications in Diemen, Muiden and Weesp, but only a hard-core “World Heritage hunter” such as myself would claim that as truly enjoyable.
+The UNESCO World Heritage site Defence Line of Amsterdam consists of over 40 forts encircling the city.
+Unfortunately, practically all of them are either inaccessible to the public or open on a very limited schedule, which limits their appeal to the small group of hard-core WH chasers.

 Thankfully, the towns of Muiden ♥ and Weesp ♥ – among the locations of these forts – are quite picturesque and may support a day trip composed around visiting them.
 In the former, you can spend a couple of hours at Muiderslot ♥♥, a well-preserved castle offering a couple of mildly curious self-guided routes as well as one fairly interesting 30-minute guided tour (narration is likely to be in Dutch only; there are English and other language booklets that give the same information, and my tour guide tried to engage me in English a few times; it’s a pity I could not understand her presentation in Dutch – she was very expressive).
 The grounds include a garden and a falconry.